Johnson, Reese help No. 7 LSU women blow out Kentucky 67-48 - WHIZ News

 LSU: With a defense that sealed off the paint and scored 29 points off turnovers and a huge advantage at the foul line (25 of 31), falling short of their nation-leading 91.2-point average didn’t matter.
 They also committed 25 turnovers, but were fortunate that they didn’t factor either into another lopsided victory.

 Kentucky: The Wildcats stayed close for the first 15 minutes behind solid defense that slowed down the Tigers.
-Then came the cold spell that opened the door for LSU and created a deficit they couldn’t overcome.
+Then came the cold spell that opened the door for LSU and created a deficit they couldn’t overcome offensively.
+Especially at the foul line, where they made 4 of 9.

+“I like that we’re aggressive defensively,” coach Kyra Elzy said, “but at the end of the day we have to find a way to score and get to the free throw line for easy scoring opportunities where they scored 25 free throws and they had 31 attempts.

+“We were four for nine.
+So we need to get there more.”

 UP NEXT